 Career Conversations is a video series created by SFU Career and Volunteer Services that features a diversity of professionals and organizations across Canada.
 Our host, Arnav, asks them your most burning questions about work, volunteering and careers in general.
+See the second season of Career Conversations here.

 Interested in starting a business but don’t know where to start?
 Don’t know if you can handle it because you’re a student?
 David has gone through it and succeeded in some ways while failing in others.
 Learn from his experience in this blog series so you can avoid making the same mistakes.